Allan Donald: 1992 World Cup

+Test debut

 He made his test debut on 18 April 1992 at the age of 26 against the West Indies in the one-off test tour to the West Indies at Barbados, a test match which also marked the historic occasion of being South Africa's first test in nearly 22 years since their readmission.
-The test match also marked South Africa's first ever test match against a non-white nation as it was also their first test ever against the West Indies.
+The test match also marked South Africa's first test match against a non-white nation as it was also their first test ever against the West Indies.
 On his debut he scored a pair including a 21 ball duck in the first innings.
 However, he shined with the ball on his test debut picking up six wickets (2–67 and 4–77) for the match inclusive of a four-wicket haul in the second innings.
 He also picked up the priced wicket of Brian Lara.
 However, West Indies managed to win the one-off test by 52 runs to take the series 1–0.

-During the Boxing Day test match against India which commenced on 26 December 1992, he recorded one of the best bowling performances of his career with 12 scalps for the match picking up five-wicket hauls in both the innings to help South Africa win the match convincingly by nine wickets and Donald was adjudged the player of the match.
-He grabbed 5/55 in the first innings to restrict India to just 212, following it up with a much improved spell of 7/84 in second innings to restrict India to just 215.
-It was significantly the only match won by South Africa during that four match test series at home against India in 1992 (it was also South Africa's first home test series since readmission) as India gave South Africa a run for their money throughout the series whereas three tests ended in draw without a result.
-It was also South Africa's first test series win after its return to international cricket.
-Donald was also the leading wicket taker during the series who picked up 20 wickets for the series and was adjudged the player of the series especially for his role by playing the role of a spearhead in helping South Africa to claim the 4 match test series 1–0.
-For his spectacular performances in 1992, he was voted as a Wisden Cricketer of the Year in 1992.
+During the Boxing Day test match against India which commenced on 26 December 1992, he recorded one of the best bowling performances of his career with 12 scalps for the match picking up five-wicket hauls in both innings to help South Africa win the match by nine wickets – Donald was adjudged the player of the match.
+He grabbed 5/55 in the first innings to restrict India to just 212, following it up with a spell of 7/84 in the second innings to restrict India to just 215.